gardener/gardener/docs/operations/seed_settings.md

 In the meantime, the cluster-autoscaler will trigger the scale-up because the preempted `pause` pods want to run again.
 However, this delay doesn't affect the important shoot control plane pods, which will improve the user experience.

+Use `.spec.settings.excessCapacityReservation.configs` to create excess capacity reservation deployments which allow to specify custom values for `resources`, `nodeSelector` and `tolerations`.
+Each config creates a deployment with a minium number of 2 replicas and a maximum equal to the number of zones configured for this seed.
+It defaults to a config reserving 2 CPUs and 6Gi of memory for each pod with no `nodeSelector` and no `tolerations`.

-It can be enabled/disabled via the `.spec.settings.excessCapacityReservation.enabled` field.
+A default config can also be enabled/disabled via the `.spec.settings.excessCapacityReservation.enabled` field.
-It defaults to `true`.
 When enabled, it creates a deployment with a minium number of 2 replicas and a maximum equal to the number of zones configured for this seed.
-Each deployment reserves 2 CPUs and 6Gi of memory.
+Each pod reserves 2 CPUs and 6Gi of memory.

-Use `.spec.settings.excessCapacityReservation.configs` to create additional excess capacity reservation deployments which allow to specify custom values for `resources`, `nodeSelector` and `tolerations`.
+:warning: `.spec.settings.excessCapacityReservation.enabled` is deprecated and will be removed in a future version of Gardener.
+Use `.spec.settings.excessCapacityReservation.configs` instead.

 ## Scheduling